Smart, well informed and less tolerant is what defines new age digital consumers.

 Warehouses are a pandemonium.

-All retail business prioritise safe & faster shipment delivery.
-Ideally, manual decision making, at warehouses or fulfilment centres, bodes well for shipments that run up to a few hundred, but this is a failing formula for packages that run up to thousands and above.
+All retail businesses prioritize safe & faster shipment delivery.
+Ideally, manual decision making, at warehouses or fulfillment centers bodes well for shipments that run up to a few hundred, but this is a failing formula for packages that run up to thousands and above.

 Naturally, Last-Mile variations – the difference in how we expect the warehouses to function and what actually happens — becomes a vexing issue.
 In order to address the problem of growing speed and volume, most businesses resort to employing more staff to handle their parcel sortation, which escalates cost incurred by the company without being sustainable on a long term.